Komodo dragon: Senses

-The Komodo dragon can see objects as far away as 300 m, but because its retinas only contain cones, it is thought to have poor night vision.
-It can distinguish colours, but has poor visual discrimination of stationary objects.

 As with many other reptiles, the Komodo dragon primarily relies on its tongue to detect, taste, and smell stimuli, with the vomeronasal sense using the Jacobson's organ, rather than using the nostrils.
 With the help of a favorable wind and its habit of swinging its head from side to side as it walks, a Komodo dragon may be able to detect carrion from 4–9.5 km away.
 Their tongue-flicking behavior is similar to that of snakes.
 It only has a few taste buds in the back of its throat.
 Its scales, some of which are reinforced with bone, have sensory plaques connected to nerves to facilitate its sense of touch.
 The scales around the ears, lips, chin, and soles of the feet may have three or more sensory plaques.